 Travel insurance covers you for inconvenient or stressful situations that can happen when abroad, such as theft of personal belongings or accidental injury.
 You can buy travel insurance to cover you and others for unexpected medical treatment expenses and unforeseen circumstances, such as cancellations.

 Having the right travel insurance in place when travelling with a mental illness can be a great support and keep you reassured should anything stressful occur.
 When applying with us we’ll treat your mental health the same as your physical health when assessing your application.

-We’ll advise if there are any exclusions to your policy, or if we are unable to offer insurance at this time.
+We’ll advise you if there are any exclusions to your policy, if there is an increased premium or if we're unable to offer insurance at this time.